-The higher bag limit under Alternative 1 (No Action) would likely have little effect on recreational fishermen in the short-term but could result in negative effects in the future if the recreational ACL is regularly exceeded.
+The higher bag limit under Alternative 1 (No Action) would likely have little effect on recreational fishermen in the short-term but could result in negative effects in the future if the recreational ACL is regularly exceeded, as it has been in recent years.
 Slowing the rate of harvest and ensuring sustainable of harvest of the blueline tilefish stock would provide for long-term social benefits.

-If slowing the rate of harvest and lengthening the season provides additional fishing opportunities to the recreational fishing communities, Alternative 3 (35% reduction in landings) would be the most beneficial, followed by Preferred Alternative 2 (8.5%), Preferred Alternative 4 (3.7%), and Alternative 1 (No Action) (Appendix F).
+If slowing the rate of harvest and lengthening the season provides additional fishing opportunities to the recreational fishing communities, Alternative 3 (35% reduction in landings) would be the most beneficial, followed by Preferred Alternative 2 (8.5%), Preferred Alternative 4 (3.7%), and Alternative 1 (No Action) as presented in detailed analyses included in Appendix F.